 There is on-line help in Emacs which you will probably find a little advanced.
 You receive the help by C-h.
-If you want some more practice with the Emacs commands, there is a very good tutorial which you begin by pressing C-h t.
+If you want some more practice with the Emacs commands, there is a tutorial which you begin by selecting Help - Emacs Tutorial (or by typing C-h t).